Xilinx/imagebuilder/README.md

 - DOMU_DRIVER_DOMAIN[number] if set to 1 the domain is a driver domain.
   Set driver_domain in xl config file.
 This option is only available for the disk_image script.

+- DOMU_VIOMMU[number] specifies whether to enable support for virtual IOMMU for dom0less domU or not.
+If set to 1 - enable, 0 - disable (default case).

 - LINUX is optional but specifies the Linux kernel for when Xen is NOT used.
 To enable this set any LINUX\_\* variables and do NOT set the